jmgray/hexcast/explanation.md

 With that, there is a way to get from index to vector and it is easy to get then from vector to a hex string.
-All that is needed to complete the problem is a suitable storage mechanism for persisting each interation and some filtering and validating piecens to sidestep any unwanted hex strings.
+All that is needed to complete the problem is a suitable storage mechanism for persisting each interation and some filtering and validating pieces to sidestep any unwanted hex strings.
 Voila.
 We have `Hexcast`

 Of course, I say that like the work is trivial, but it is not.
 Nonetheless, the strategy seems solid and now begins the construction.